Guided sequential ABC schemes for intractable Bayesian models

-\subsection{Cell motility and proliferation}
+\section{Cell motility and proliferation}

-What is shown in \cite{price2018bayesian} is that their BSL methodology, which is based on MCMC sampling, produces more accurate inference than an MCMC-ABC sampler when both are initialized very close to ground-truth parameters, a greatly simplified scenario.
+\cite{price2018bayesian} show that their Bayesian synthetic likelihood (BSL) methodology, which is based on MCMC sampling, produces more accurate inference than an MCMC-ABC sampler when both are initialized very close to ground-truth parameters, a greatly simplified scenario.
 Here, we show that, even without initializing the samplers at the true parameters, our SMC-ABC guided samplers, on the one hand yeld inference very similar to BSL, and on the other hand are not effected by the considered large size of the summaries.
 Here, we use the same model simulator, summary statistics and data as \cite{price2018bayesian}, providing here a short description of the model and data, referring to their paper for further details.

 Cell motility and proliferation are important parts of many biological processes.
 Cell motility causes random movement which, together with proliferation or reproduction, may cause tumors to spread or wounds to heal.
 In real-life experiments, to create the observed data, the cells can be placed on a two-dimensional discrete lattice using image analysis software and some manual intervention.
 However, here we consider simulated data.
 Cells are motile, with the ability to randomly move to a neighboring lattice site, so they are equally likely to attempt a movement in any of the four directions of a two-dimensional surface (north, east, south, west).
 If the attempted movement is to a vacant site, then the motility event is successful.
 The movement is modelled using random walks in the four directions, and can be parameterized via the probability of motility and proliferation, $P_m$ and $P_p$, respectively, which are our parameter of interest.
 Let $X^t_{x,y}\in\{0,1\}$ be an indicator that defines whether a cell is present at position $(x,y)$ for $x\in\{1,...,R\}$, $y\in\{1,...,C\}$ at time index $t\in\{0,1,...,144\}$, which means every 5 minutes for 12 hours.
 Here, $R$ and $C$ are the number of rows and columns in the lattice, respectively.
 Denote the matrix of indicators at time index $t$ as $X^t$. \cite{price2018bayesian} consider the Hamming distance between $X^t$ and $X^{t-1}$, given by